raydelvecchio/word-cmd-k/README.md

 # Microsoft Word CMD + K
 Cursor-style cmd+k for Word, as an Add-in.
 Install this Add-in, highlight text, press cmd+k, and ***edit away!***

+# Run Instructions [DEV]
+1. `npm install` all dependencies.
+2. `npm run devserver` to spin up the development server (required for sideloading this add-in to Word).
+This will take ~1 minute to fully be live.
+3. `npm run start`

 # Notes
 * This was built using **Microsoft Office Add-ins Development Kit** on VSCode
 * You must `sudo npm install` before running anything here